3 cm MK 303 Flak

 The 3 cm MK 303 Flak and twin-mounted 3 cm MK 303 Flakzwilling (M44) were experimental 30 mm anti-aircraft guns developed in Nazi Germany.
 They fired the powerful 30x210mm round and only 222 were produced.
 The gun was to be installed on Type XXI submarines as AA defense and its use as AA defense replacing 2 cm Flak and 3.7 cm Flak weapons was also considered.
-The use of 3 cm M.K.
-303 Flakzwilling on Flakpanzer IV "Kugelblitz" was considered, but rejected.
+The use of the 3 cm M.K.
+303 Flakzwilling on the Flakpanzer IV "Kugelblitz" was considered, but rejected.
 The development began in late 1941 and production started in late 1944.